Devskiller/devskiller-sample-devops-project/README.md

 final score, calculated during verification, is a direct result of the verification tests.

+Verification tests in DevOps tasks *must* reside in the `verification` directory, i.e. the `pathPatterns` directive in project descriptor is ignored.

 ## Candidate's files

 There are cases when you need to save some candidate's files for a later